LeoMcBills/100_days-ML/.ipynb_checkpoints/README-checkpoint.md

 ## Day 23: Operators for Fundamental Types
 Today, I shall look at operators needed for calculations and selections are introduced.
 Overloading and other operators, such as those needed for bit manipulations, are gonna be tackled later.

+## Control Flow
+In this chapter, I was introduced to the statements needed to control the flow of a program.
+These are;
+* loops with while, do-while, and for
+* selections with if-else, switch, and the conditional operator
+* jumps with goto, continue, and break

 ---

 ## Day 22: Functions and classes